hakovala/node-trakt/README.md

 node-trakt
 =====

-NodeJS client module to use Trakt.tv API.
+NodeJS wrapper module for Trakt.tv API.

-> This is in VERY early design/development version.
-Module interface and functionality WILL change.
+> This is a early development version.
+So, expect it to change..

 ### Install
  Clone github repository to *node_modules* folder.